robclewley/DragonflyOps_clients/README.md

  - All regular console game commands are available too.
  - Command "x" marks the current location on the map with a check mark and "r" marks it red.
 These are toggles, so repeating the command at the location will remove the marking.
 Use these to keep note of special locations.

+## Bot tool: random_walker.py
+This is a very early and incomplete prototype of a bot that crawls the map.
+It is not yet able to work with doors.
+You could adapt this code to hand off door actions to the user or set up the command pattern to automate it.
+But you'll have to be smart about what to do for doors requiring authentication!
+Has the bot found the right keycode yet?